Beach Pond

 Beach Pond is in Exeter, RI on the Connecticut border.
 It is 32 miles/39 minutes from Providence.
 From points north take Exit 14a off Rt 95.
 Go right (east) on Rt 102.
 Take a right (south) on Rt 3.
 Take a right (west) on Rt 165 and go for approximately seven miles.
 From points south take Exit 9 off Rt 95.
 Go right (north) on Rt 3.
 Take a left (west) on Rt 165.

 There are multiple ways to approach the cliffs.
 The most direct is to park at the lot on RT 165 on top of the hill before you get to Beach Pond.
 From there you walk back east for 100 feet or so and take the trail on the right (south).
+It is the one marked with the arrows.
 Where the trail folks stay to the left.
 You will go for a half mile or so and come to a small brook cross the brook and continue on the trail.
 It will meet up with the Tippecansett trail (yellow blaze).
 Follow that and you will see Hemlock Ledge on the left.
 This approach takes about 15 minutes at a steady pace.
 Another approach is drive until you see Beach Pond.
 Just before the road starts across the pond, turn left into a small parking area at the water's edge.
 Follow the yellow trail markers (Tippecansett trail) around the pond to the south end for about 3/4 mile.
 You will see the cliff on the left side of the trail.

 Routes-History